fescobar96/Crime-Prediction-in-San-Francisco/README.md

 The plot above is a visual representation of the crime count for each Police Department District in San Francisco where the darker colors denote a greater crime count.

+target variable, explain it in detail

+add interactive plot

 #### Crimes Resolutions

 ![crime resolutions](https://github.com/fescobar96/Crime-Prediction-in-San-Francisco/blob/master/images/crime%20resolutions.png?raw=true)

+explain why discarded this as a feature

 #### Correlation Matrix

 ![](https://github.com/fescobar96/Crime-Prediction-in-San-Francisco/blob/master/images/correlation%20matrix.png?raw=true)

+explain main correlation with avg_temp, possible theories?